veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

   <hr size="10">
   "If your mind is empty...it is open to everything.
   </br>
-  In the beginner’s mind there are many possibilities, but in the expert’s mind there are few."
+  In the begnotinner’s mind there are many possibilities, but in the expert’s mind there are few."

 quote_author: |-
-  ---Shunryu Suzuki, "Zen Mind, Beginner’s Mind"
+  ---Shunryu Suzuki, "Zen Mind, Begnotinner’s Mind"

 other:  |-
    <span style="color:#00a8e8;">Ph.D candidate</span>